saikrishnavadali05/SSSSO-RR-District-Basic-Python-Training-June-2022/quiz/quiz_questions.md

 > 2,4

-11. Give the number of built-in datatype(numeric) in python (single choice)
+11. Total number of built-in numeric datatypes in python (single choice)

     1. 4
     2. 5